CanErdm0/truva-servis-otomasyonu/README.md

 - For privacy reasons, demo accounts and database access are not shared.

 ## 👨‍💻 Developer
-Developed and maintained by [Your Name]
+Developed and maintained by Abdullah Can ERDEM

 ---